Alecbossard/PathPlanning/README.md

 Advanced autonomous racing trajectory planner with cone-based tracks, RRT* + QP racing line optimisation, and real-time telemetry in a 3D scene.

-This repo contains a standalone front‑end built with React, TypeScript and Vite.
-It is designed for Formula Student / autonomous racing experiments, but can be reused for any cone‑based track.
+This repo contains a standalone front-end built with React, TypeScript and Vite.
+It is designed for Formula Student / autonomous racing experiments, but can be reused for any cone-based track.

 ---

 ## Features

-- **Cone‑based track editor**
+- **Cone-based track editor**
   - Import track layouts from CSV (blue / yellow / orange cones).
-  - Edit cones directly in the 3D view (drag, move, re‑shape the circuit).
+  - Edit cones directly in the 3D view (drag, move, re-shape the circuit).
   - Start / finish and car start cones supported.

 - **3D visualisation**